zorbathegreek/GarageSale/_posts/2018-05-22-Items-for-Sale.md

 <br>
 <hr>

-We'll get back to you asap!
+Will get back to you asap!